iterative/dvc.org/content/docs/command-reference/exp/init.md

 ## Options

-- `-i`, `--interactive` - prompts user for the command to execute and different paths for tracking outputs and dependencies, unless they are provided through arguments explicitly.
+- `-i`, `--interactive` - prompts user for the `command` to execute and for the different paths where dependencies and outputs can be found, unless they are provided through arguments explicitly.
 Interactive mode allows users to set those locations from default values or omit them.

+- `--type` - selects the type of the stage to create.
+Currently it provides two
+  alternatives: `dl` and `default` (no need to specify this one).

 - `--explicit` - `dvc exp init` assumes default location of your outputs and dependencies (which can be overriden from the config).
 By using `--explicit`,